 Incredibly tough, yet light in weight this sheet will withstand building and roof movement without shattering, cracking, crazing or breaking.
 This virtually unbreakable glazing avoids the need for on-going maintenance programmes which are often required with glass.
 It also eliminates the high costs and potential dangers caused by broken glass fragments, shards or dust falling onto people and products below.

 You can choose from the following polycarbonate glazing options.
-These are generally offered in a clear, opal or bronze tint.
-Whilst other tints are available these would require a minimum quantity order and may include a price premium.
+These are generally offered in a clear, or Georgian wired effect.

-Use of Multi-Link-Panels also offers building owners considerable environmental benefits in terms of their heat insulation properties and light transmission, (especially when using the multiwall glazing) helping to reduce energy costs and improve their carbon footprint.
-Add to that the fact that both the aluminium and the polycarbonate can be recycled at the end of their long life span and you have a really green rooflight.
+Use of Multi-Link-Panel Thermal option also offers building owners considerable environmental benefits in terms of their heat insulation properties and light transmission, (especially when using the multiwall glazing) helping to reduce energy costs and improve their carbon footprint.
+Add to that the fact that both the aluminium and the polycarbonate can be recycled at the end of their long-life span and you have a really green rooflight.

-Polycarbonate is incredibly light in weight (25mm multiwall weighs only 3 Kg/m2) compared with glass (6mm glass weighs 15 Kg/m2, while 6mm solid polycarbonate only weighs 7.2 Kg/m2).
+Polycarbonate is incredibly light in weight compared with glass (6mm glass weighs 15 Kg/m2, while 6mm solid polycarbonate only weighs 7.2 Kg/m2).
 This makes it much easier to handle than a glass rooflight and it means that it can be fitted on to a more elegant looking framework than is required by glass.
 Because polycarbonate is such a tough material there are no breakages during installation.

 Multi-Link-Panels NF (Non-Fragile)

-Nowadays we manufacture our Multi-Link-Panels in such a way that they pass the Health & Safety Executives recommended drop test ACR[M]001:2014 ‘Test for Non-Fragility of Profiled Sheeting Roofing Assemblies’.
+These days we manufacture our Multi-Link-Panels in such a way that they pass the Health & Safety Executives recommended drop test ACR[M]001:2019 ‘Test for Non-Fragility of Profiled Sheeting Roofing Assemblies’.
 Full information on this topic is covered on our Non-Fragile page.